-The conclusion so far is that a positive phase TNI with cooling in CP and warming in EP can increase U.S. tornado activity in spring because CP cooling and EP warming have constructive influence on the teleconnection pattern that strengthens the large-scale differential advection over the central U.S. However, the correlation between the TNI and the number of intense U.S. tornadoes in AM is only 0.33 indicating that the TNI can explain only about 10% of the total variance.
-This suggests that intrinsic variability in the atmosphere may overwhelm the TNIteleconnection pattern over North America as discussed in earlier studies for El Niñoteleconnection patterns in the Pacific-North American region [e.g., Hoerling and Kumar, 1997].
+The conclusion so far is that a positive phase TNI with cooling in CP and warming in EP can increase U.S. tornado activity in spring because the CP cooling and EP warming have constructive influence on the teleconnection pattern that strengthens the large-scale differential advection over the central U.S. However, the correlation between TNI and the number of intense U.S. tornadoes in AM is only 0.33 indicating that TNI can explain only about 10% of the total variance.
+This suggests that intrinsic variability in the atmosphere may overwhelm a negative phase TNI-forced teleconnection pattern over North America as discussed in earlier studies for El Niño teleconnection patterns in the Pacific-North American region [e.g., Hoerling and Kumar, 1997].
 In order to better illustrate this point, we select neutral TNI years during 1950-2010 and divide them into one group with an increased Gulf-to-U.S. moisture transport in AM and the other group with a decreased Gulf-to-U.S. moisture transport.
 Figure S5b shows the difference in moisture transport between these two groups.
 Similarly, we divide ten ensemble experiments for EXP_CLM into two groups, one with an increased Gulf-to-U.S. moisture transport in AM and the other group with a decreased Gulf-to-U.S. moisture transport.
 Figure S5c shows the difference in moisture transport between these two groups.
 As expected, the typical amplitude of Gulf-to-U.S. moisture transport induced by intrinsic variability in the atmosphere such as the PNA during neutral phase TNI years is larger than the anomalous Gulf-to-U.S. moisture transport for positive phase TNI years (Figure S5a).
 Similarly, internal variability in EXP_CLM can generate anomalous Gulf-to-U.S. moisture transport with comparable amplitude to that simulated in EXP_TNI.
-Therefore, we can conclude that the strengthening of the large-scale differential advection over the central U.S. during a positive phase of the TNI can be greatly reduced or enhanced by internal variability in the atmosphere.
-In other words, although seven of the ten most active tornado years during 1950-2010 including the top three years are characterized with a strongly positive phase of the TNI (Table S1), the signal (the TNI index in this case) relative to the climate noise, is low.
+Therefore, we can conclude that the strengthening of the large-scale differential advection over the central U.S. during a positive phase of TNI can be greatly reduced or enhanced by internal variability in the atmosphere.
+In other words, although seven of the ten most active tornado years during 1950-2010 including the top three years are characterized with a strongly positive phase TNI (see Table S1), the associated predictability of U.S. tornado activity, which can be defined as a ratio of the climate signal (TNI in this case) relative to the climate noise, is low.